 The child whose birthday it is will be given their own cupcake with a candle, this is to prevent the spread of germs through saliva on the whole cake.

-Birthdays is a really exciting day for each individual child so make it a special day that they can remember!
+Birthdays are a really exciting day for each individual child so make it a special day that they can remember!